polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/build-a-parachain/connect-a-parachain.md

 3. In the terminal where either the alice validator node or the bob validator node is running, press `Control-c`

-4. Purge the local relay chain state by running the following command:
+4. Purge the local relay chain state by running the following command

     ```bash
      ./target/release/polkadot purge-chain --chain local-raw-spec.json